biximilien/biximilien/README.md

 ### Hi friends 🤖

-As a professional, I'm a senior software developer at [AlleyCorp Nord](https://alleycorp.com/nord/).
+As a professional, I'm a senior software developer at [Auxa Health](https://auxahealth.com).

 As an enthusiast, I love to spend time on my own software projects.